 Guy van Koolwijk is a PR executive and online creative at Twotone - an Amsterdam-based agency supporting primarily cycling brands with Sales, PR and creative content.

 "Twotone was founded by Jon Woodroof, who used to be a bike messenger and work at a bike shop in Atlanta.
-After moving to Amsterdam, Jon's built a business around his worldwide cycling network - we basically know every cycling magazine, brand or journalist that writes about cycling.
+After moving to Amsterdam, Jon has built a business around his worldwide cycling network - we basically know every cycling magazine, brand, or journalist that writes about cycling.
 Because of this network, most of our clients are in cycling, but not all projects are cycling-related.
 A little while back I did a project for the famous music producer Brian Eno, for instance.

 How do you build a media contact list for projects in an industry where you don't have as many contacts?

 “Well, let's take the Brian Eno project.
 I'm a DJ, and I work at a record label part-time.
 One of the people working at the record label was a music journalist, so I reached out to him and asked him to recommend some contacts who would be interested in writing about Brian Eno.
 That was a great start.”